leeway64/promoting-human-rights-a-collection-of-organizations-I-support/README.md

 ********************************************************************************
+Promoting Human Rights: A Collection of Organizations I Support

-LWOrganizationsISupport is a Haskell program that displays the NGOs and human rights organizations I support.
+This project displays a list of NGOs, human rights groups, and other organizations I support.

 As a big believer in the importance of human rights, I want to share the organizations that I have donated to.